 - Frequently Asked Questions (FAQs)

-- Can you suggest other best things to do with kids in Paris?
+- Can you suggest other best things to do in Paris with kids?

 Best & Fun Things to do in Paris With Kids

-The huge Luxembourg Gardens cover 56.8 acres in the city of Paris.
+The huge Luxembourg Gardens (Jardin du Luxembourg) cover 56.8 acres in the city of Paris.